Fantasy-programming/payment-system/backend/README.md

 - [-] The admin can change customers plan ?
 - [-] The admin can setup auto export of transactions (mail)
 - [-] The admin are mailed on system errors
+- [-] The users can subscribe for auto payments
+- [-] The users can cancel auto payments